Speed-Related Catskills Car Crash Injures Four Young Local Residents

 Local accident an example of the dangers of excessive speed

 A tragic recent accident is an example of the dangers of speeding.
 Earlier this spring, a 17-year-old girl was fatally injured in a crash in the Greene County town of Hunter.
 Local law enforcement responded to a crash on State Route 23A near Horse Shoe Bend, finding a single-vehicle crash where all four of the vehicle’s occupants were injured.
 The driver, a 17-year-old boy, will face several criminal charges that include negligent homicide, reckless driving, and speeding.
 Speeding drivers in New York can be charged with reckless driving when they are believed to have been traveling at more than 30 mph over the posted speed limit.

-If you or a loved one has been the victim of a serious accident in New York, get help seeking the money you may be owed for your injuries by contacting the professional and effective Poughkeepsie auto accident lawyers at Ingber & Provost for a free consultation at 845-733-2720, with additional offices in Bloomingburg.
+If you or a loved one has been the victim of a serious accident in New York, get help seeking the money you may be owed for your injuries by contacting the professional and effective Poughkeepsie auto accident lawyers at the Law Office of Taran M. Provost, PLLC for a free consultation at 845-675-3243, with an additional office in Mahopac.